alysoid/ansible-log2ram/README.md

 The available space can be increased setting the `log2ram.zram` variable to `true` and specifing a [`log2ram.compression`](#log2ram_compression_algorithm) algorithm to use.

+#### `log2ram.rsync`

+Select the log syncing method between the log directory on disk and in the RAM.
+When `true`, use `rsync`, instead use `cp`, that is also available for fallback when `rsync` is missing.

 #### `log2ram.mail`

-When `yes`, uses the system `mail` binary to notify the user about errors with available RAM space.
-Change it to `no` to only use a log when there's no more place on RAM.
+When `true`, uses the system `mail` binary to notify the user about errors with available RAM space.
+Change it to `false` to only use a log when there's no more place on RAM.

 #### `log2ram.path`